What Principles to Be Followed in a Workplace?

 July 27, 2020

-There is very little discussion of technique in sitting and standing where there is great emphasis on how much or how we should sit or stand at work.
-Many people use poor technique, such as slumpsitting, archsitting, putting weight in joints, etc.
+There is very little discussion of the technique of sitting and standing, where there is great emphasis on how much or how we should sit or stand at work.
+Many people use poor techniques, such as slump sitting, arch sitting, putting weight in joints, etc.

-Until that happens, every position will stack up badly in the research — we have seen wrong sitting postures and now we are seeing wrong standing positions.
-Poor sitting is often mentioned as “new smoking;” nowadays standing also causes varicose veins, and increased atherosclerosis, etc. A good beginning point is stretchsitting to make a pain free journey day.
+Until that happens, every position will stack up badly in the research we have seen wrong sitting postures, and now we are seeing wrong standing positions.
+Poor sitting is often mentioned as “new smoking;” nowadays, standing also causes varicose veins, increased atherosclerosis, etc. A good beginning point is a stretch sitting to make a pain-free journey day.

-• Lean forward with the hips and tilt the ribcage forward like mini crunch.
+• Lean forward with the hips and tilt the ribcage forward like a mini crunch.

-• Push downside on the armrests to get a gentle back stretch.
+• Push the downside on the armrests to get a gentle back stretch.

 • Roll the shoulders and rest the hands close to the body.